Hooding a doctoral student?

 The ceremony is designed to give individual recognition to the doctoral candidate and his/her faculty advisor.
 Hooding will take place at the Fall Commencement and the Doctoral Hooding Ceremony in spring.

 If you are not available to hood your student at the ceremony, you may designate someone from your department.
-Any student without an advisor present will be hooded by the dean of the Graduate School.
+Any student without an advisor or designee present will be hooded by the dean of the Graduate School.

 - As soon as the person in front of you in the line is hooded, walk across the platform, stop just past the dean of the Graduate School and face the audience.